ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } Report;
 ~~~

 This message is called the Client's report.
-It consists of the report metaata,
+It consists of the task ID, report
-the "public share" output by the VDAF's input-distribution algorithm, and the
+metadata, the "public share" output by the VDAF's input-distribution algorithm,
-encrypted input share of each of the Aggregators.
-The header consists of the
+and the encrypted input share of each of the Aggregators.
+The metadata consists
-task ID and report "metadata".
-The metadata consists of the following fields:
+of the following fields:

 * A timestamp representing the time at which the report was generated.
   Specifically, the `time` field is set to the number of seconds elapsed since